sebastianotronto/emscripten-tutorial/README.md

 This example only works in the browser, as other runtimes (such as Node.js) require different backends.

-In this example we make use for the first time of the `--pre-js` option of the compiler to include custom JavaScript code that is run when our module loads.
+In this example we make use time of the `--pre-js` option of the compiler to include custom JavaScript code that is run when our module loads.
 Moreover, the C code is split into multiple files for convenience.